shubhodeepMitra/shubhodeepMitra/README.md

     -   I spearheaded the redesign of **IGMP and MLD protocols**, integrating real-time packet flow monitoring that facilitated the validation of **data transmission accuracy and correctness.**
     -   I also led the development of **CLI infrastructure for Layer 2 protocols.** This involved integrating **VLAN management, VLAN Translation,** and **Multi-Zone User-Based Tunneling (UBT),** effectively enabling **Software-Defined Networking (SDN)** features that empowered the network management teams with greater flexibility and control.

--   💞️ I’m open to collaborating on **innovative ideas and challenging projects** that aim to push the frontiers of technology.
+-   💻 I’m open to collaborating on **innovative ideas and challenging projects** that push the frontiers of technology that will challenge me and allow me to make a significant impact.

-I'm particularly interested in roles related to **Software Development Engineering (SDE), AI Infrastructure like Distributed AI Systems,** and **Systems Engineering.** I'm always on the lookout for opportunities that will challenge me and allow me to make a significant impact.
+-   🔍 I'm particularly interested in roles related to **Software Development Engineering (SDE)**, 🤖 **AI Infrastructure like Distributed AI Systems**, and 🛠️ **Systems Engineering**.

--   📫 Reach me at **smitra27 AT asu DOT edu**
+-   📫 Reach me at **smitra27 AT asu DOT edu** or Connect with me on [LinkedIn](https://linkedin.com/in/shubhodeep-mitra)

 <!---